 You'll need to keep at it.

-We also carry tea tree oil for ringworm, of course, and over 600 other health, wellness, and personal care items.
+You can use tea tree oil for ringworm, of course, and we also carry over 600 other health, wellness, and personal care items.